A Distance-based Anomaly Detection Framework for Deep Reinforcement Learning: Experiments

-\textbf{Ablation Study on Double Self-Supervised Detectors.} We conduct an ablation study of double self-supervised detectors on Breakout games with random and OOD outliers.
-Figure~\ref{fig:Ablation_study_single} in Appendix~\ref{appendix:Training Phase Main Results} reveals that compared with the single detector, double self-supervised detectors can help to adjust the detection errors and improve the detection accuracy.
-MD with double detectors outperforms MD with single detector significantly, although RMD with double detectors is comparable to RMD with single detector.
+\textbf{Ablation Study on Double Self-Supervised Detectors.} We conduct an ablation study of double self-supervised detectors on Breakout with random and OOD outliers.
+Results in~\cref{fig:ablation_study_double} of~\cref{appendix:Training Phase_ablation_double} show that double self-supervised detectors reduce detection errors and improve detection accuracy.

-\textbf{Ablation Study on Contamination Ratios.} We study different contamination ratios that the agent encounters in the training phase.
-We train PPO in two, four or six noisy environments among all eight parallel environments with random and OOD outliers.
-We use PCA to reduce the feature vectors to 50 dimensions and estimate the detector using Robust MD.
-Figure~\ref{fig:Ablation_study} in Appendix~\ref{appendix:Training Phase Main Results} illustrates that comparing with the \textbf{Auto} baseline, our RMD method is robust when encountering different ratios of outliers, especially with a higher the contamination ratio.
+\textbf{Ablation Study on Outlier Proportions.} We also demonstrate the robust detection performance across different proportions of outliers encountered by the agent during training.
+We conduct experiments on Breakout, and the results are provided in~\cref{fig:Ablation_study} of~\cref{appendix:Training Phase_ablation_noises}.